RutledgePaulV/ring-firewall-middleware/readme.md

 <small>
 <br/><br/><br/><br/>
-A collection of efficient ring middleware for limiting access to your application code based on things like source ip, concurrency, rate, poor behavior, etc.
+A collection of efficient ring middleware for limiting access to your application code based on things like source ip, concurrency, and rate of requests.
+Uses no dependencies.
 </small>
 <br clear="all" /><br />